A message from MEDIA INDIGENA’s founding Editor-in-Chief, Rick Harp

 We also seek to supplement the experiential with the more material: as fans of Indigenous creative expression, we want to both highlight the works of others and contribute our own, from apparel to art to food and beyond.

-Driven by the mission to originate and celebrate a wealth of distinct, Indigenous-led experiences both on-line and off, our larger vision is to catalyze these conversations and connections into community; to bring together the people who share our vision, from trendsetters and tastemakers to thought leaders.
-Our podcast is but one way to do that, and we’re just getting started.
+Driven by the mission to originate and celebrate a wealth of distinct, Indigenous-led experiences both on-line and off, our larger vision is to catalyze these conversations and connections into community; to bring together the people who share our vision, from trendsetters and taste-makers to thought leaders.
+We hope it’s a vision you’ll consider worthy of support.